 Don’t get me wrong, I am not saying that any type of water is fine for consumption.
-You still want to be sure you are purchasing from a reputable company, with a quality product, and an efficient delivery service.
+You still want to be sure you are purchasing from a reputable company.
+You need a quality product and an efficient delivery service.

-Spring water can come from a variety of different types of locations, including protected underground wells, high altitudes, and free-flowing artesian aquifers.
-Some decide it’s the best quality bottled water simply because of its reputation.
-But don’t forget to taste it before buying it.
+Spring water comes from protected underground wells, high altitudes, or artesian aquifers.
+Is spring water the best water to drink?
+Many think so.
+But don’t forget to taste it before you buy it.

 There are two main types of purified water – distilled and reverse osmosis.

 Premium drinking water is a blend of spring water and purified water.
-Premium drinking water gives the consumer the taste benefits of purified water, with the addition of minerals from spring water.
+You get the crisp taste of purified water, with the addition of minerals from spring water.
 Together, it is a happy medium and a great starting point.
-Plus, with a reduced mineral content, you can store this type of water longer.
+Plus, with reduced mineral content, you can store this type of water longer.

-Drink more of any high-quality water and your health will improve.
+It’s no secret that drinking more water will improve your health.
 You should consult a doctor if you suffer from chronic illness, kidney stones, cancer, or need continuous medical care.
 The main consideration is the mineral content.
 For example, some cancer patients must drink distilled water.
 Yet, others need the minerals in spring water.
-We advise that you speak to your doctor about our specific health issues.
+Speak to your doctor about your specific health issues.
 Otherwise, for the lucky ones among us that don’t have these hurdles, drink up.
 Drink high-quality water that tastes good, and your consumption will increase.

-No. Water is calorie free.
-It is only when you start adding things like flavored powders that you have to worry about calories.
+No. Water is calorie-free.
+When you start adding things like flavored powders – you will add calories.
 Try infusing your water with fruit and herbs instead.

-You certainly should make an informed decision, but at the end of the day, it comes down to which one leaves you wanting more.
+You should make an informed decision, but at the end of the day, it comes down to which water leaves you wanting more.
 If you don’t enjoy the taste, your consumption will go down.
-This can cause potential health problems that you could easily avoid if you drink water you enjoy.
+This can cause potential health problems that you could avoid if you drink water you enjoy.

 We’re proud to serve Northeast Ohio as a trusted provider of bottled water for homes and businesses.
-In fact, we have a wide variety of bottled water products that can be conveniently delivered right to you.
+We have a wide variety of bottled water products that can be conveniently delivered right to you.
 Discover all the benefits bottled water has to offer with Distillata.
 When it comes to your home or business, you can take the hassle out of staying hydrated.